-Magento can be a complete nightmare from an SEO perspective if you don’t know what you’re doing, which is why I’ve written this guide to help with the less obvious technical issues.
+Magento can be a bit of a nightmare from an SEO perspective if you don’t know what you’re doing, which is why I’ve written this guide to help with the less obvious technical and duplicate content issues.

 Layered / faceted navigation issues

 It is very common for layered or faceted navigation to cause duplicate content issues with Magento, as filters that create new URLs will often get indexed by search engines.
 Magento out of the box appends query string filter parameters, but a number of non-proprietary modules also use directories and various other conventions, which still lead to the same outcome.

-One of the biggest mistakes I see retailers make in ecommerce SEO is simply change the dynamic convention that the URLs and meta titles are based on – so effectively making the URL look clean and making the title tag slightly more targeted.
-This is not a good idea as, due to the volume of low quality pages being indexed, it leaves a website susceptible to Google Panda, which specifically targeted websites with large amounts of pages with very little unique content, amongst other things.
+One of the biggest mistakes I see retailers make in ecommerce SEO is simply changing the dynamic convention that the URLs and meta titles are based on – so effectively making the URL look clean and making the title tag slightly more targeted.
+This is not a good idea as, due to the volume of low quality pages being indexed, it leaves a website susceptible to Google Panda, which specifically targets websites with high levels of indexable pages with very little unique content.

 Prevent search engines from accessing the pages

-Most of the time, when I’ve dealt with websites that have faced this issue I’ve opted to apply meta robots rules to tell search engines not to index the pages.
-You can use either meta robots tags or x robots tags to do this, they will both meet the requirements for removal requests in Google Webmaster Tools and ultimately serve the same purpose.
+Most of the time, when I’ve dealt with websites that have faced this issue, I’ve opted to apply meta robots rules (noindex, follow) to tell search engines not to index the pages.
+You can use either meta robots tags or x robots tags to do this, they will both meet the requirements for removal requests in Google Webmaster Tools and ultimately serve the same message to search engines.

-I would recommend using the noindex, follow tag, as this tells search engines not to index the page but continue crawling the website.
+I would recommend using the noindex, follow tag, as this tells search engines not to index the page but to continue crawling the website.
 If you already have lots of these filter pages in the index, this will help you to either remove them (in Google Webmaster Tools) or tell search engines to stop indexing the pages.

 This can be achieved by using the MageSEO plugin (which is a joint project between me and a Magento development agency), which allows you to assign manual meta robots rules, gives you greater control over the canonical tag and also allows you to edit the robots.txt file from the Magento back-end.
 You can find out more here.

 Use the canonical tag